Crave (streaming service): Device support and technical features

 The Crave streaming platform supports access through most modern Web browsers, as well as apps for iOS/iPadOS, Android and Android TV devices, Apple TV, Samsung Smart TVs produced since 2014, Xbox One/Series X/Series S, Amazon Fire TV, Chromecast, Roku, and PlayStation 4/5 (since 2020).
 Crave's website does not support access on Linux or ChromeOS operating systems, nor in the Opera browser.
 However, videos can play on ChromeOS.

 TV service providers that offer Crave can also offer streaming access to its library to their subscribers through the provider's own platforms; some of these platforms may support additional devices.
 For example, VMedia offers a Roku app which includes access to Crave programming for those subscribing through that provider, which was available before Crave's own Roku app was released.

 Beginning in August 2021, select content, including recent Warner Bros. films, began to be offered in 4K resolution on compatible devices including Apple TV 4K, Android TV, Fire TV, and Chromecast.
-Select devices also support 5.1 surround sound.
+Select devices also support 5.1 surround sound, however, it has been plagued with issues and has not functioned properly since release.
 Support for AirPods spatial audio was added to the iOS app in March 2022.